isabella232/support/INTRO.md

 hardware and developer productivity.
 Fortunately, this is exactly where Python excels and can save the day.

-So let's take a stroll through a selection of SuPPort's featureset in the context of these criteria!
+So let's take a stroll through a selection of SuPPort's feature set in the context of these criteria!

 ### Interoperability